razvans-development-crew/razvan_init/README.md

 # razvan_init
-a simple, fast service manager for ROBLOX script builders
+a simple, fast, asynchronous service manager for ROBLOX script builders

 ## usage
 1. create a server script in `ServerScriptService`, name could be `init` or `razvan_init` for example.